This is a follow-up to a previous post.

 I’ve received some feedback on my post about advertising on Goodreads, and it looks like some people are interested in getting into Goodreads, but haven’t made the plunge yet.
 This sequel is for you!

 The thing I like about Goodreads is that it’s filled with readers of all ages.
 The best way to get to know people who share your tastes is search their groups.
 I’m still seeking out my niche, but I’ve found lots of helpful and supportive people by just making a page for myself .

 If you’re an author you can either “claim” the books you’ve written, or you can upload your book data manually.
 Once you have an author page with books you can start to find friends by joining group discussions.
 The best way to sum it up is that Goodreads, while a bit obtuse, is a microcosm of all the reading/writing forums you’ve ever joined on the Web.
 It’s a wild west of discussions and contests and promotions.
 The benefit for the author is that you only interact with dedicated book lovers.

-Goodreads started a test service called Goodreads Self-serve Ads.
-You can buy, for 50 cents per click, ad space on the right or left column of some of their pages.
+Goodreads started a service called Goodreads Self-serve Ads.
+You can buy, for up to 50 cents per click, ad space on the right or left column of some of their pages.
 The ads consist of a small image, ad copy and a link to wherever you want.
 You can set aside any amount as your budget (I chose 10 bucks) and you can track your ad’s performance.